DIY Foodie Tour of Galway, Ireland

-If a restaurant has a website you can check their menus directly but sometimes smaller, independent places may not have it.
+If a restaurant has a website, you can check their menus directly, but sometimes smaller, independent places may not have one.
 Alternatively, they may have at least one social media profile.

 The advantage of looking at the menu upfront is that it saves you time when ordering in person and helps you to stick to your budget.

 Step 5: Check If You Need a Reservation

 Some places are so popular that you won’t be able to get a seat unless you book in advance.
 This is often the case for smarter restaurants.

 Step 6: Create a Wish List